hazelcast/hazelcast-reference-manual/src/SPICreateClass.md

-### Creating Class
+### Creating the Service Class

 To have the counter as a functioning distributed object, we need a class.
-This class (named CounterService in the following sample) will be the gateway between Hazelcast internals and the counter, allowing us to add features to the counter.
-In the following sample, the class `CounterService` is created.
-Its lifecycle will be managed by Hazelcast.
+This class (named CounterService in the following example code) is the gateway between Hazelcast internals and the counter, allowing us to add features to the counter.
+The following example code creates the class `CounterService`.
+Its lifecycle is managed by Hazelcast.

 `CounterService` should implement the interface `com.hazelcast.spi.ManagedService` as shown below.
+The `com.hazelcast.spi.ManagedService` [source code is here](https://github.com/hazelcast/hazelcast/blob/master/hazelcast/src/main/java/com/hazelcast/spi/ManagedService.java).

+`CounterService` implements the following methods.

+- `init`: This is called when `CounterService` is initialized. `NodeEngine` enables access to Hazelcast internals such as `HazelcastInstance` and `PartitionService`.
+Also, the object `Properties` will provide us with the ability to create our own properties.
+- `shutdown`: This is called when `CounterService` is shutdown.
+It cleans up the resources.
+- `reset`: This is called when cluster members face the Split-Brain issue.
+This occurs when disconnected members that have created their own cluster are merged back into the main cluster.
+Services can also implement the `SplitBrainHandleService` to indicate that they can take part in the merge process.
+For `CounterService` we are going to implement `reset` as a no-op.

 ```java
 import com.hazelcast.spi.ManagedService;